Royal Engineers Museum: Collections

 The museum and library hold over 500,000 objects relating to the history of the Corps of Royal Engineers and the development of military engineering.
 It also has a collection of paintings and a large collection of medals including 25 Victoria Crosses.
 Other items include a German V-2 rocket used during the Second World War, the map used by the Duke of Wellington during the Battle of Waterloo, a finial from the Mahdi's tomb, weapons used by Lieutenant John Chard during the Anglo-Zulu War, a collection of bridge-laying tanks, a Brennan torpedo and a Harrier jump jet.

+This exhibits can be grouped as follows: